SJTU-PLV/compcertoc-pldi25-artifact/README.md

 We first list the corresponding formal definitions and theorems of the claims we made in the submission in Section 2.
-The instructions for building and evaluationg can be found in Section 3 and Section 4.
+The instructions for building and evaluating can be found in Section 3 and Section 4.
 In Section 5, we demonstrate the newly added definitions and theorems for backward simulations which were not included in the submission but requested by the reviewers.